 Finding a new home to rent can be exciting, but it can also be daunting.
 It’s a big financial commitment and one you don’t want to get wrong.
-To help you check that you’ve found the right property for you, here are five things to look out for before signing on the dotted line.
+To help renters check that they’ve found the right property, here are five things to look out for before signing on the dotted line.

 Five things renters should consider